flipacholas/Architecture-of-consoles/articles/super-nintendo.md

 top_tabs:
   Models:
     International:
-      caption: "The Super Nintendo or Super Famicom in Japan, released on 21/11/1990 in Japan and 11/04/1992 in Europe"
+      caption: "The Super Nintendo or Super Famicom in Japan
+      <br>Released on 21/11/1990 in Japan and 11/04/1992 in Europe"
     American:
-      caption: "The Super Nintendo, released on 13/08/1991"
+      caption: "The Super Nintendo
+      <br>Released on 13/08/1991 in America"
   Motherboard:
-    caption: "Showing model 'SNS-RGB-CPU-01', earlier revisions had the Sound Subsystem connected as a daughterboard, later ones unified both PPUs"
+    caption: "Showing model 'SNS-RGB-CPU-01'
+    <br>Earlier revisions had the Sound Subsystem connected as a daughterboard, later ones unified both PPUs"
     extension: "jpg"
   Diagram:
     caption: "Bus 'A' and 'B' are address buses, the data bus follows the trail of bus 'B' and it's 8 bits wide"

 # SEO
-title: SNES Architecture
+title: Super Nintendo Architecture
 ---

 ## A quick introduction